the-ai-engineer/ai-agents-from-scratch/README.md

 ### If you know the basics:
 - Skip to lesson 04 for tool calling
 - Jump to lesson 05 for workflow patterns
-- Jump to lesson 06 for agent architecture
+- Jump to lesson 06 for agent architecture with reusable Agent class
-- Go to lesson 08 for complete examples

-### If you want to see working agents:
-Check out lessons 08-11 for complete, production-ready examples.

 ## Contributing